-Filtration Practices
+Filtration Infiltration Practices

-The following filtration practices have been selected and approved for installation at this site.
+The following-filtration infiltration practices have been selected and approved for installation at this site.

-Bioretention Basin
+Bioretention BasinInfiltration Basin/Dry Well

-Bioretention basin capture and temporarily store the WQv and pass it through a filter bed of sand, organic matter or soil.
+Bioretention\Infiltration\basin\and\dry\well capturez and temporarily store\and infiltrate the WQv\into the soil. and pass it through a filter bed of sand, organic matter or soil.
 Underdrain pipe is proposed at the bottom of bioretention basin to collect the WQv runoff and discharge downstream.
 Larger flow will be diverted without filter through the filter bed.